 A gloomy day couldn’t even take away the thrill of it all.
 I was moving on up!
-Climbed each and every one of the steps, slowly.
 Pausing as usual to chase my breath.
 Moving over to let those in a rush pass.
 Exhaustion would not get the best of me.
 Determined to make it to the top, I carried on.
-And once there, I saw what was meant for me to see.
+And once there, saw what was meant to see.

 The history lesson from tour came in handy:

 The Eiffel Tower wasn’t always the color it is now.
 It used to be yellow and a host of other colors.
 Every few years she (never knew it was a she) gets repainted.
 If I remember correctly, it takes approximately 60 tons of paint to keep her fresh.